One of Scotland’s leading FE student associations is on the brink of collapse, it has emerged.

 The college was rocked in February by the surprise suspension of principal Susan Walsh by the college board.
-TESS understands that students feel deterred from standing by the atmosphere left in the wake of the controversy.
+TES understands that students feel deterred from standing by the atmosphere left in the wake of the controversy.
 It is understood that students have contacted the Scottish government to air their concerns about the situation.

 The nomination period for students wanting to stand for election for 2015-16 closed last week.
 In the absence of any candidates, no executive officers can now be elected for the start of the next academic year.